atooms-mirror/atooms/docs/simulations.rst

 Faster backends
 ~~~~~~~~~~~~~~~

 Moving particles using the ``Particle`` object interface is expressive but computationally very slow, since it forces us to operate one particle at a time.
-We can write a more efficient backend by getting a "view" of the system's coordinates and operating on the vectorially or passing them to backends written in compiled languages (even just in time).
+We can write a more efficient backend by getting a "view" of the system's coordinates as a numpy array and operating on it vectorially.
+You can also pass the viewed arrays to backends written in compiled languages (even just in time).

 .. code:: python